brokenthorn/node-peering-app/README.md

 I'm putting this code out there so that maybe it helps someone looking for the same things I did when I started writing it, although I would recommend that you try to write something yourself as that is probably the <del>only</del> best way to learn.

+## How to run

+The server and client need to be built then run.
+You need Node to be installed and all dependencies to be installed for each project.

+Telling you how to run Node apps is outside the scope of this small project, but basically once you have everything installed, just open a terminal for each project, navigate to their folders and run `npm run build` and `npm start`, or just run `npm run dev` to run in development mode.